directus/directus/docs/app/file-library.md

 :::

 The File Library acts as one big [Folder](#folders) to store all uploaded [Files](#files).
 Sub-folders can be created within the File Library to help Files stay organized.
-Folders and Files are stored as Collections, which means [User and Role access permissions](/configuration/users-roles-permissions.md) are fully configurable and granular on both Folders and Files.
+Folders and File information are stored in regular Collections, which means [User and Role access permissions](/configuration/users-roles-permissions.md) are fully configurable and granular on both Folders and Files.
 Multiple files can be uploaded at once through the app and also programmatically via the API.
 Any type of file can be uploaded, _not just images_.
 When a Folder is selected from the Navigation Bar, the [File Listing Page](#folders) is presented.
 This page has all the same features and functionalities as the [Collections Page](/app/content-collections/).